Stanko/Stanko.github.io/_posts/2016-03-21-custom-scroll-bars.md

 * Problem - content will be shrinked for the width of the scrollbar on hover, and jump.

 We are going to exploit the fast that all of the browsers have sub 20px wide scrollbar.
-This demo is using two divs, outer one which will be scrolled, and content wrapped in inner one.
+This demo is using two divs, outer one which will be scrolled, and content wrapped in the inner one.
 Just put `overflow: hidden` on the outer div, and on mouse hover, switch to `overflow: scroll` Having inner div smaller for 20px, you will be able to create enough space for the scroll bar, and content won't jump around.